 |Status: • Abandoned • Endangered • National Register of Historic Places|

-Morriss Booker Memorial College has a dual history.
+Morris Booker Memorial College has a dual history.
 Before its final name, the college was The Chicot County Training School in Dermott.
-The single story building was built in 1929 by funding from the Rosenwald* Fund, a major philanthropic effort to improve educational opportunities for African-Americans.
+The single-story building was built in 1929 by funding from the Rosenwald* Fund, a major philanthropic effort to improve educational opportunities for African-Americans.
 It is similar to other schools of the period, with banks of windows providing plentiful light to its seven classrooms.
-Sometime in the 1940s an auditorium was added to the west side.
+Sometime in the 1940s, an auditorium was added to the west side.
 The building was the second built for the training school with Rosenwald support; the first, a four-room building, was built in 1924 but has not survived.

 The building was listed on the National Register of Historic Places in 2004.

-While the original Rosenwald building and nearby library building are both in extreme states of decay, the larger and newer gymnasiujm
+While the original Rosenwald building and nearby library building are both in extreme states of decay, the larger and newer gymnasium

 Unlike many charitable organizations, the Rosenwald Fund would help a school only if the community had helped raise some of the funds themselves.
 Rosenwald and the directors of his trust first directed their attention toward building rural schools, then toward high schools and colleges, and finally toward providing grants and fellowships to enable outstanding black and white individuals to advance their careers.
 The directors of the trust were also involved in the direction of the curriculum at all levels of education, with their emphasis on the educational needs of rural children.
 The directors maintained that it was necessary to have vocational skills; math, reading, and writing skills; an understanding of biological processes and farming; and knowledge of the fundamentals of sanitation and health.